What is Chin Augmentation?

 Expertise

-Dr. Teitelbaum has completed many chin augmentations as part of the large number of facial aesthetic procedures he has performed.
+Dr. Teitelbaum has completed many chin augmentations in Los Angeles as part of the large number of facial aesthetic procedures he has performed.
 For some patients, the chin implant was the only procedure they had done.
 But for most, the chin augmentation was done in combination with either a nose, neck, or facelift procedure.

 Over the years, he has used chin implants made of silicone, Gortex™, and hydroxyapatite, in a variety of dimensions.
 Some have been long, wrapping widely around the chin.
 He has used very short implants that just create an augmentation in the very center, as well as every shape and size in between.
 He is also experienced and comfortable placing the implants through a very small incision inside of the mouth or from a small incision under the chin.
 Drawing from this wide experience, Dr. Teitelbaum can offer each patient the best option for them.